Connect with others who understand.

 Managing Neuropathic Pain and MS

-You can take steps to reduce the impact of these altered sensations on your life.
+You can reduce the impact of these sensory symptoms of MS on your life:

 Manage Your Other MS Symptoms

-Paresthesia is more likely to arise during an MS flare, when MS nerve damage has its greatest effects.
-Speak with your doctor or another health care provider about all your symptoms, including specific neuropathic pain.
-Using this information, you can work with your health care team to create a treatment plan best suited to your unique health needs.
+Paresthesia is more likely to occur during an MS flare, when nerve damage from MS is at its peak.
+However, it can also be a lingering symptom from earlier damage, making it difficult to tell the difference between the two.
+Speak with your neurologist or another health care provider about all your symptoms, including specific neuropathic pain.
+Using this information, you can work with your health care team to create a treatment plan best suited to your needs.

-For example, disease-modifying treatment can help stop MS disease progression, and nonsteroidal anti-inflammatory drugs (NSAIDs) can reduce inflammation and pain.
-During MS attacks, your neurologist may prescribe drugs like corticosteroids and plasma exchange treatment.
+For example, disease-modifying treatment can help stop MS disease progression.
+During MS attacks, your neurologist may prescribe drugs like corticosteroids (steroids) and plasma exchange treatment.
 These medications and procedures should help reduce many of your MS symptoms, including paresthesia.

 Use Hot or Cold Therapy